harmonicinc-com/client-side-ad-tracking-android/README.md

      val manifestUrls = listOf("https://www.example.com")
      val urlsWithNonce = adTrackingManager.appendNonceToUrl(manifestUrls)
      ```
-   - Finally, call `onPlay` to start the library
+   - Finally, call `onPlay` to start the library.
+There are two usage scenarios:

+     **Full Tracking (with views)** - Enables OMSDK verification, overlays, and ad choices:
      ```kotlin
      adTrackingManager.onPlay(
-        playerContext, // context in your player view playerAdapter, // adapter created above
+        playerContext, // context in your player view (typically Activity or Fragment context) playerAdapter, // adapter created above
-        overlayFrameLayout?, // Optional.
+        overlayFrameLayout, // Optional.
 A frame layout for showing overlays (e.g. WTA icon, tracking debug overlay) playerView // Your player view.
-Fallback to this if no overlay frame layout is provided )
+Required for OMSDK verification and viewability measurement )
      ```

+     **Beacon-Only Tracking (without views)** - Only PMM beacon tracking, useful for headless scenarios:
+     ```kotlin
+     adTrackingManager.onPlay(
+        context, // Android context (Activity, Service, or Application context) playerAdapter // adapter created above
+        // overlayFrameLayout and playerView are optional - omit them for beacon-only tracking )
+     ```

+     > [!NOTE]
+     > When `playerView` is not provided, only PMM beacon tracking will be active.
+OMSDK verification, tracking overlays, and ad choices will be disabled since they require view access for viewability measurement.
 6. Stop the library after playback
    - Remember to clean the library after unloading the asset.
 Otherwise it will keep querying ads metadata.
      ```kotlin